 “We are very passionate about what we do, we care about the experience everyone has, we focus on that, and the rest just falls into place.
 Our business is not money-driven, it is people-driven,” she said.

 “My best advice for someone wanting to own their own battlefield would be to make sure to find ways to make their business as diverse as possible with as many options for income as they can get and to ask others for ideas,” she said.

-“We are very excited about next season as we are already taking reservations for 2015,” said Jenni.
+“We are very excited about next season as we are already taking reservations for next year,” said Jenni.

 Jenni says her biggest challenge at Hick’s Place would be Mother Nature as they are an outdoor destination.